yannvanhalewyn/yannvanhalewyn/README.md

 Beside the art of crafting beautiful code, I also have ambitions in music and am looking to combine both passions in a personal project.

 ## Bardistry
+*A performance companion app for singer-songwriters*

 Helping singer songwriters perform their songs  🎤 https://github.com/yannvanhalewyn/bardistry

 A native iOS / Android application optimized for tablets to support singer songwriters manage and perform their setlists and lyrics.
 The codebase is shared between frontend and backend and uses Biff with XTDB for immutable awesomeness.

 ## CEV Engine
+*MIDI-driven real-time graphics engine*

 Real time music visualisations engine 👾 https://github.com/yannvanhalewyn/wolftrap-visuals

 An graphics engine build on OpenGL using Clojure that can take MIDI information to generate real time complicated and mathematical visual experiences in support of the music.

 ## Realms of Inner Magic
+*A social experiment disguised as an MMORPG*

 Build the next generation society 🧙 https://github.com/yannvanhalewyn/realms-of-inner-magic

 A fantasy MMORPG geared towards showing humans an experience of building a society based on unconditional love.

 ## Boyscout
+*Interactive pathfinding algorithm visualizer*

 Visualize path finding algorithms 🧭 https://yannvanhalewyn.github.io/boyscout